aoijs/documentation/functions/usdprunemembers.md

----
-description: >-
-  Prunes members from the guild based on how long they have been inactive, by kicking them.
----

 # $pruneMembers

 This function kicks all inactive members without roles and with optional given roles from the given guild, if they were inactive for at least the given amount of days.